stanwood/handbook/README.md

 1. Upload your receipts (only the ones **you** paid) and car travels
 2. Edit VAT, project, category and amounts, your IBAN and BIC
-3. When claiming food or drinks add the internal attendees via the field and external attendees and freelancers in the comment.
-Also add a description of the occasion: i.e. client pitch, pm workshop etc.
+3. When claiming food or drinks we have to adhere to strict tax law requirements
+    - add the internal attendees via the field and external attendees and freelancers in the comment
+    - add a detailed description of the occasion: i.e. client pitch for new project, pm workshop, annual review with team member etc.
+    - if > 150€ we need our company name and address on the bill
 4. Create a "New Report", add all receipts and submit for approval
 5. The MD approves all travel expenses every Monday
 6. Employees gets the "Reimbursement Reports" via email